humanitycodes/www/coursework/lessons/slides/sinatra-gems-arrays-uninjected-erb.md

 end
 ```

 That second line looks similar to what we were doing in `irb`, but in this case, our variable starts with an `@`.
-That makes it an "instance variable".
-In Ruby web development, instance variables are often used to pass specific information to our views, so that we can keep most of our Ruby in actual Ruby (`.rb`) files, rather than having it clutter up our views with a bunch of lines of uninjected Ruby.

-If that variable were called `pictures` instead of `@pictures`, our `cats.erb` view file wouldn't be able to see it.
+That makes it an __instance variable__.
+In Sinatra, what's special about instance variables is they're automatically shared with our views.
+If we just called that variable `pictures` (without the starting `@`), our `.erb` view file would never receive the list of cats we got from the Cat API.

 ---